binkley/kotlin-list-map-tree/README.md

 ### Work with trees

-As convenience, since nodes are sorted by name you may access them with
+As convenience, since child nodes are sorted by name you may access them with
 indices:

 - `node[index]` yields the n<sup>th</sup> child of "node"

 Similarly for properties:

-- `node[key]` yields the value of the "key" property
+- `node[key]` yields the value of the "key" property, or `null` for either a missing key or an empty value

 - `node[key] = null` sets the "key" property to an empty value
 - `node[key] = data` sets the "key" property to a binary data value
 - `node[key] = number` sets the "key" property to an integer value